Changzhi Li: Early life and education

 Li received a B.S. degree in electrical engineering from Zhejiang University, China, in 2004.

 He pursued his MSc and PhD in 2007 at University of Florida.
 His PhD research focused on Doppler Phase Modulation Effect for non-contact accurate measurement of vital signs and other periodic movements, culminating in the integration of theory into CMOS system-on-chip technology.

-Li became an Assistant Professor in the Department of Electrical and Computer Engineer at Texas University in 2009, later in 2014 became Associate Professor and from 2020 is Full Professor in the same university.
+Li became an assistant professor in the Department of Electrical and computer engineer at Texas University in 2009, later in 2014 became associate professor and from 2020 is full professor in the same university.

 Academic career

-Currently, Li holds the position of Full Professor and Whitacre Endowed Chair in Electrical and Computer Engineering at Texas Tech University.
+Currently, Li holds the position of full professor and Whitacre Endowed Chair in Electrical and Computer Engineering at Texas Tech University.

-Professor Li currently serves as an Associate Editor of the IEEE Journal of Electromagnetics, RF, and Microwaves in Medicine and Biology, and he is a guest editor for various academic journals and publications, and guest chair of conferences, workshops and technical committees.
+Li currently serves as Editor-in-Chief of the IEEE Transactions on Microwave Theory and Techniques, and he was an associate/guest editor for various academic journals and publications, and guest chair of conferences, workshops and technical committees.